SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 <a name="services"></a>
 ### Services

-The Services tab provides you a list of all services running on a device with their status, name, type and last updated date.
-Every column allows that services are filtered and/or sorted by the respective value displayed.
+The Services tab provides a list of all services running on a device with their status, name, type and date of the last update.
+Every column allows services to be filtered and/or sorted by the respective value displayed.

 ![Services overview](/images/users-guide/DeviceManagement/devmgmt-services-overview.png)

-The platform defines three status options for services - **Up**, **Down** and **Unknown**.
-These pre-defined status have their own graphical represenation and can be directly selected from **Status** filter:
+The platform defines three status options for services: **Up**, **Down** and **Unknown**.
+These predefined statuses have their own graphical represenation and can be selected directly from the **Status** filter:

 ![Status filter](/images/users-guide/DeviceManagement/devmgmt-services-status-filter.png)

 Other status options are also allowed and can be freely defined.
-They all would share the same icon and need to be manually entered in the **Status** filter.
-A tooltip on the status icon will display their actual value:
+They all share the same icon and must be entered manually in the **Status** filter.
+A tooltip on the status icon displays their actual value:

 ![Status tooltip](/images/users-guide/DeviceManagement/devmgmt-services-status-tooltip.png)